In this article

 How long does implementation typically take?

 This varies significantly by platform.
 Enterprise systems can take 3 to 6 months.
-Monk is designed for faster onboarding, connecting to existing systems and delivering value within weeks.
+Monk is designed for faster onboarding, connecting to existing systems and going live in 1 to 3 days.